+Appendix 2

-Appendix 2: Investment Powers and Limits
+Investment Powers and Limits

 The Trust is classified as a "non-UCITS retail scheme".
+The full investment and borrowing powers for a non-UCITS retail scheme are explained below.

 General

 The Manager must ensure that, taking account of the investment objective and policy of the Trust, the scheme property of the Trust aims to provide a prudent spread of risk.